Frequently Asked Questions

 Do you accept my insurance?

-Most likely, yes.
-The best action to take is to call your insurance.
-We have listed some of our group provider numbers on the insurance information page, which you could cross-reference with your insurance company representative.
-There is often much confusion in this area with all of the different insurance plans and our staff is always willing to help you determine for sure.
+We have listed some of our group provider numbers on the insurance information page, which you can cross-reference with your insurance company representative.
+You can also contact our staff with questions.

 Why can’t I find you on my insurance company’s website?

 Some insurance companies recognize our Tax Identification Name (Trustees of Boston University).
-Other insurances choose to list individual providers instead of organizations.
-Furthermore, as part of our successful expansion, we have undergone several name changes from The Sargent Clinic, to BU Rehabilitation Services, and finally, to BU Physical Therapy Center.
-Some insurance companies find it very difficult to change our name in their system, but we are continually working with them to get the changes made.
+Others choose to list individual providers instead of organizations.
+As part of our expansion, we have undergone several name changes from The Sargent Clinic, to BU Rehabilitation Services, and finally, to BU Physical Therapy Center.
 The good news is that if you have made it here, you are only a phone call away from an appointment.

 What is the difference between physical therapy and sports physical therapy (sometime referred to as ‘sports medicine’)?